Nursing Injuries: Why a Hospital is a Hazardous Place to Work!

 The official position of the American Nurse Association (ANA) states: “In order to establish a safe environment for nurses and patients, ANA supports actions and policies that result in the elimination of manual patient handling.Can Injuries to Nursing Employees be prevented?

-The Seaton and Lohr Nursing Injury Attorneys of New Hampshire believe that by abandoning reliance upon Body Mechanics and focusing instead on Safe Patient Handling the injuries to nursing employees can be substantially reduced.
+The Seaton and Lohr Nursing Injury Attorney of New Hampshire believe that by abandoning reliance upon Body Mechanics and focusing instead on Safe Patient Handling the injuries to nursing employees can be substantially reduced.
 “Safe Patient Handling” uses ergonomic equipment such as ceiling hoists and other mechanical equipment designed to safely lift and transfer patients and has been embraced as the standard way to ensure nursing staff safety by the American Nurse Association (ANA), the Center for Disease Control (CDC), the National Institute of Occupational Health and Safety (NIOSHA) and many others. http://www.cdc.gov/safe patient handling.

 If health care workers can avoid manually lifting and moving patients, the risk of injury drops significantly.
 Until these policies re fully implemented and until a standard for nursing staff safety exists nationwide, nursing employees will continue to be injured and many so severely that they cannot return to work.

-Having the experienced Nursing Injury Lawyers at Seaton and Lohr on your side can make all the difference for a full financial recovery and a better physical recovery.
+Having the experienced Nursing Injury Lawyer at Seaton and Lohr on your side can make all the difference for a full financial recovery and a better physical recovery.
 We fight for you against the hospital’s insurance company and are with you every step of the way.
 We protect you against the pressure to return to work before you are physically able and we make sure that you receive the full medical and pharmaceutical support you need for as long as you need it.